systeminit/si/app/docs/src/how-tos/aws-lambda.md

 - `ecr:BatchGetImage`
 - `ecr:BatchCheckLayerAvailability`

-Connect the `Repository ARN` output socket of the `lambda-how-to-repository` to the `Resource` input socket of this `LambdaPermission` component.
+Connect the `Repository ARN` Output Socket of the `lambda-how-to-repository` to the `Resource` Input Socket of this `LambdaPermission` Component.

 ### Create an AWS IAM Role Policy